karaokelord/TicTacToe/README.md

 ```

-Game continues till someone wins or game ties
+Game continues till someone wins or game ties.
 After that input "Y" to continue or type any key to end program